 More often than not an iem will sound great on either player, but there are occasions where an iem will sound pretty bad with one compared to the other.
 The LPG works well with iems that have leaner notes, or have a warm or mid-centric signature.
 Which isn’t to say it doesn’t pair well with brighter iems as well, but the AK matches better with iems that have a tendency to sound clinical, dry or harsh.
 A second difference is that the LPG matches suboptimally with iems that have an intimate stage, while the AK opens them up.
 Finally, the LPG drives iems better that need to be driven with power – a recent example is Campfire Audio’s new Vega.

 I was provided with a sample of the Fidue Sirius for this review.
 I won’t be able to listen to it for the next half a year at least, and after that chances are I’ll be reviewing other iems.
-So I’ve decided I’ll give away my Sirius to the first person that correctly predicts the outcome of the top 5 of the shootout.
 The Sirius is a hybrid with a 1+4 configuration that retails at $899.

 SilverFi is a very unique cable manufacturer, that builds their own cables from the ground up.Due to their special sound, they remain one of my favorite cable manufacturers.
 Sezai has graciously provided a SilverFi IEM-X cable worth $496.

 I recently reviewed two versions of the Toxic Silver Widow.
 The Silver Widow is an excellent entry level silver cable, offering a high price to performance ratio.
 The Silver Widow 24 AWG ($320) is the third prize to be given away.